How to file taxes for the first time: Everything you need to know

 Filing your taxes by hand

 I’ve never met anyone who’s still doing their taxes manually, especially when it’s their first time.
-You’d have to fill out Form 1040 or Form 1040-SR by hand and use a calculator to add up all your income and deductions.
-Then you’d have to mail the form and wait for six to eight weeks for the IRS to process your return.
+You’d have to fill out Form 1040 by hand and use a calculator to add up all your income and deductions.
+Then you’d have to mail the form and wait at least four weeks for the IRS to process your return.
+Here’s more on how long it takes to get your tax refund.

 To be completely honest, I don’t see a reason for anyone to choose this route.
 When there are services that allow you to file online for free, why would you go so old-school?